fabiorogeriosj/example-node-cassandra/README.md

 ## Installation

-You need to have installed node.js!
+You need to have installed node.js and Apacha Cassandra!
+I'll create a Gits about installation and configured Apache Cassandra.

 `git clone https://github.com/fabiorogeriosj/example-node-cassandra.git`

 `npm install`

 ## Usage

+Edit the file `app.js` and change the host connection to Cassandra `hosts : ['192.168.1.214:9160']`.

+After...

 `node app.js`